 Helser’s team is now working with scientists at Bruker Optics, the instrumentation's manufacturer, to perfect it for ageing large numbers of fish.

 Using FT-NIR technology, light from a special near-infrared source is focused on the otolith, which absorbs some of this light at characteristic wavelengths or frequencies.
 The amount of light that is absorbed is measured and recorded by an instrument known as a spectrometer.
 This record of the light absorbance by the otolith is called a near-infrared spectrum.
-The process takes about 30-50 seconds per otolith -- more than 10x faster than traditional methods.
+The process takes about 30–50 seconds per otolith—more than 10 times faster than traditional methods.

 “Once spectral data on a number of samples is collected, it is correlated (using special statistical software) with recorded visual estimate of age to create models for age predictions,” explains Helser.
-“Matches for pollock calibration models so far have been on the order of 92%-95%.”
+“Matches for pollock calibration models so far have been on the order of 92 percent to 95 percent.”
 The calibration model is then validated with unobserved spectra from another set of otoliths to evaluate the robustness of the predictions.

 But once the method is fine-tuned, increased efficiency and reduced costs are only the beginning of the potential benefits of using NIR technology in fisheries research and management.